BudacaB/spring-cloud/Notes.md

 ### Spring Cloud Config

+Q: What is the Spring Cloud config?
 - HTTP access to git or file based configurations
 - you end up with a configuration server that uses a git or file based backend and it servers out configuration values to your Java Spring app or anything that can consume it over HTTP

 #### Creating a Config Server

+Q: How do you create a Config Server?
 - choose a config source
   - local files
       - points to classpath or file system